ceroic/passenger/README.md

 - A requirements file to be in the project root.
 - A volume containing your application code mounted to /home/app
+- Your app has a sub-folder 'server' with your WSGI application.
+(Note: This may be changed.)
 - A volume containing your nginx site configuration mounted to /etc/nginx/sites-enabled
 - A volume containing your nginx env configuration mounted to /etc/nginx/main.d

 For more information see https://github.com/phusion/passenger-docker#configuring-nginx

+##### Migrating Django

+If an env var MIGRATE_DJANGO is set, the image will attempt to run:

+./home/app/server/manage.py migrate

 ### Python Worker